Kingdom of Galicia and Lodomeria: Oil and natural gas industry

 Near Drohobych and Boryslav in Galicia, significant oil reserves were discovered and developed during the mid 19th and early 20th centuries.
 The first European attempt to drill for oil was in Bóbrka in western Galicia in 1854.
 By 1867, a well at Kleczany, in Western Galicia, was drilled using steam to about 200 meters.
 On December 31, 1872, a railway line linking Borysław (now Boryslav) with the nearby city of Drohobycz (now Drohobych) was opened.
 American John Simon Bergheim and Canadian William Henry McGarvey came to Galicia in 1882.
-In 1883, their company, MacGarvey and Bergheim, bored holes of 700 to 1,000 meters and found large oil deposits.
+In 1883, their company, McGarvey and Bergheim, bored holes of 700 to 1,000 meters and found large oil deposits.
 In 1885, they renamed their oil developing enterprise the Galician-Karpathian Petroleum Company (Galizisch-Karpathische Petroleum Aktien-Gesellschaft), headquartered in Vienna, with McGarvey as the chief administrator and Bergheim as field engineer, and built a huge refinery at Maryampole near Gorlice, in the southeast corner of Galicia.
 Considered the biggest, most efficient enterprise in Austro-Hungary, Maryampole was built in six months and employed 1000 men.
 Subsequently, investors from Britain, Belgium, and Germany established companies to develop the oil and natural gas industries in Galicia.
 This influx of capital caused the number of petroleum enterprises to shrink from 900 to 484 by 1884, and to 285 companies manned by 3,700 workers by 1890.
-However, the number of oil refineries increased from thirty-one in 1880 to fifty-four in 1904.
-By 1904, there were thirty boreholes in Borysław of over 1,000 meters.
+However, the number of oil refineries increased from 31 in 1880 to 54 in 1904.
+By 1904, there were 30 boreholes in Borysław of over 1,000 meters.
 Production increased by 50% between 1905 and 1906 and then trebled between 1906 and 1909 because of unexpected discoveries of vast oil reserves of which many were gushers.
 By 1909, production reached its peak at 2,076,000 tons or 4% of worldwide production.
 Often called the "Polish Baku", the oil fields of Borysław and nearby Tustanowice accounted for over 90% of the national oil output of the Austria-Hungary Empire.
 From 500 residents in the 1860s, Borysław had swollen to 12,000 by 1898.
 In 1909, Polmin with headquarters in Lviv was established for the extraction and distribution of natural gas.
 At the turn of the century, Galicia was ranked fourth in the world as an oil producer.
 This significant increase in oil production also caused a slump in oil prices.
 A very rapid decrease in oil production in Galicia occurred just before the Balkans conflicts.

 Galicia was the Central Powers' only major domestic source of oil during the Great War.